VojtaStruhar/adventofcode/README.md

-# Advent of code
+# Advent of Code

-This repo contains all tasks I ever did for advent of code in any language.
+This repo contains all tasks I ever did for Advent of Code.

-Let's go, people.
+- 2023: Swift
+- 2022: Go

+## Purpose

+> When you are learning a new language, you do the obligatory _Hello world_ example - and then what?

+I find that the AOC tasks are really good for this kind of thing.
+Just to get a feel for the language and practise algorithms a little bit.